Jongy/gcc_assert_introspect/README.rst

 * Get rid of redundant parenthesss (specifically, since all expressions are binary, a (... || ... || ...) expression is really ((.. || ..) || ..) and will be displayed such.
 But
   usually the code is written without the extra parentheses).
-* Test it on some real projects :D
 * Make it generic - not tied to glibc's ``assert``.
 * Subtraction of consts is represented by ``PLUS_EXPR`` with a negative ``INTEGER_CST``, handle it nicely.